NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     // let newRootHeader be the header of newRootBlk.
     HeadInfo newRootHeader;

-    // update number of entries in newRootBlk as 1 using BlockBuffer::setHeader() and BlockBuffer::getHeader().
+    // update number of entries in newRootBlk as 1 using
+    // BlockBuffer::getHeader() and BlockBuffer::setHeader().

-    /*add the struct InternalEntry entry with lChild as leftBlkNum, attrVal as newAttrVal, and rChild as newRightBlkNum as the first entry to newRootBlk using IndInternal::setEntry().*/
+    /* add the struct InternalEntry entry with lChild as leftBlkNum, attrVal as newAttrVal, rChild as newRightBlkNum as the first entry to newRootBlk using IndInternal::setEntry(). */

     /* obtain new record buffers for leftBlkNum and newRightBlkNum and store it in leftBlk and newRightBlk
        the type of leftBlkNum and newRightBlkNum has to be checked and appropriate IndLeaf or IndInternal instance needs to be used*/

-    /*update the pblock of leftBlk and newRightBlk to newRootBlkNum using BlockBuffer::setHeader() and BlockBuffer::getHeader().*/
+    /* update the pblock of leftBlk and newRightBlk to newRootBlkNum using BlockBuffer::getHeader() and BlockBuffer::setHeader().*/

-    // update rootBlock of attribute catalog cache entry as newBlkNum using AttrCacheTable::setAttrCatEntry().
+    // update rootBlock of attribute catalog cache entry as newBlkNum
+    // using AttrCacheTable::setAttrCatEntry().

     delete leftBlk;
     delete newRightBlk;